markshust/docker-magento/README.md

 For an improved developer experience, caches are automatically refreshed when related files are updated, courtesy of [cache-clean](https://github.com/mage2tv/magento-cache-clean).
 This means you can keep all of the standard Magento caches enabled, and this script will only clear the specific caches needed, and only when necessary.

-To disable this functionality, uncomment the last line in the `bin/start` file which starts the `bin/cache-clean` watcher.
+To disable this functionality, uncomment the last line in the `bin/start` file to disable the watcher.

 ### Database